-Barrel configuration is not simply a choice between modernity and perceived tradition, says Jonathan Young.
-The Field's Editor gives his verdict on over and under or side by side?
+Barrel configuration is no longer a choice between perceived tradition and modernity, says Jonathan Young.
+The Field's Editor opens the age-old debate and gives his verdict on over and under or side by side?

-Using an over and under or side by side shotgun will always be open for debate.
-While tradition has seemingly favoured side by sides, an over and under no longer receives the insults it did thirty years ago.
-In fact, many simply shoot better with stacked barrels.
-So which gun should you choose: an over and under or side by side?
-The Field’s Editor, Jonathan Young, unravels the argument and gives his verdict on this eternal question.
+Over and under or side by side will be forever open for debate.
+While tradition has favoured side by sides, an over and under will not recieve the snide comments on a shoot as it once did thirty years ago.
+In fact, many guns find they shoot better with stacked barrels.
+So which is your preference: over and under or side by side?
+The Field’s Editor, Jonathan Young, opens the debate and gives his verdict.

 Only a bad workman blames his tools, so finding the right gun is just part of the equation.
 Read our tips on forward allowance.
 9 techniques for shooting well to master the hardest, but most important, shooting technique.